jareer12/SlickScript/README.md

 ## Guide

-If a value is null nor not
+If a value is null or not

 ```js
 isNull(string);